Sunscald and Bark Damage Trees DFW

 Other contributing factors include compacted soil, heavy foot traffic, shaded areas that stay damp for long periods, and even contaminated garden tools that spread spores or bacteria from one part of the yard to another.

-By addressing these underlying stressors through proper mowing, watering, fertilization, and maintenance practices, you can reduce the likelihood of fungal and bacterial outbreaks and support a stronger, more resilient lawn.
+By addressing these underlying stressors through proper mowing, watering, fertilization, and maintenance practices, you can reduce the likelihood of fungal and bacterial outbreaks and help support a stronger, more resilient lawn.

-In Texas, the combination of heat, humidity, and unpredictable rainfall creates ideal conditions for bacteria and fungi to flourish.
+In North Texas, the combination of heat, humidity, and unpredictable rainfall creates ideal conditions for bacteria and fungi to flourish.
 These microorganisms are often found in the soil and on plant surfaces year-round, but they become especially active when temperatures rise and moisture lingers.
 After heavy rains, periods of overwatering, or even sudden shifts in temperature, fungal spores and bacteria can multiply rapidly and begin affecting turf and ornamental plants.

 You'll most often find signs of bacterial and fungal activity in low-lying or shaded areas of the yard where water tends to collect and drainage is poor.
 Thick lawns with compacted soil or excessive thatch are also highly susceptible, as trapped moisture and limited airflow allow pathogens to thrive.
 Even healthy lawns can experience sudden outbreaks following storms, drought recovery, or high humidity spells, conditions that stress the grass and make it more vulnerable to infection.